BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 ```
 <script>
-fetch("/Capture?id=" + document.getElementById("sessionId").textContent);
+fetch("/Capture?sessionId=" + document.getElementById("sessionId").textContent);
 </script>
 No exploit here.
 Nope, definitely not!
 ```

-Now look at the [ViewCaptures](https://scriptboard.dicax.org/ViewCaptures) page to see what has been collected.
+Now look at the ViewCaptures page (by clicking `Captures` in the upper-right) to see what has been collected.

 Scripting doesn't have to be enabled to successfully apply an XSS attack.
-Here we deliberately fail to close quotes on an image link.
-The browser will treat everything up to the next quote as part of the query string.
+In this example we deliberately fail to close quotes on an image link.
+The browser will treat everything following this post up to the next quote as part of the query string.
 And, since the link is to the `Captures` URL the data will be captured.
 After putting this in a post, go check [ViewCaptures](https://scriptboard.dicax.org/ViewCaptures) to see what it found.

 ```
 Hello.<img src="/Capture?data=
 ```

 One common way to prevent XSS attacks is to HTML encode all user-provided content.
 While this method doesn't support rich text, it ensures that no malicious code can be injected.
-ScriptBoard has a "safe" version of the main page does just that; HTML Encode all user-supplied data.
+ScriptBoard has a "safe" version of the main page that does just that; HTML Encode all user-supplied data.
 Click the `Safe` link in the upper-right menu to see all of the posts without exploits.

 ## On Your Own

 You can experiment with other XSS exploits on the site.
 Try to do the following, or come up with your own exploits:

 * The page has some JavaScript that will unscramble a hidden message.
 Make that message appear somewhere or send it to the captures.
-* The page has a hidden `sessionId` capture or display that information.
+* Display the hidden `sessionId` value instead of capturing it.
 * Steal the session cookie and send it to the captures.
 (Note: The real session cookie is protected from JavaScript.
 The one you can find with an exploit is a simulated session cookie.)
 * Change colors or fonts.